A very warm welcome to new students considering joining the Department of English this Autumn!

 The Bristol English community is large and varied.
 As a student, you will have the chance to collaborate with academic staff and students – undergraduate and postgraduate, full-time, part-time and visiting, local and international – who together make Bristol English a friendly, supportive, and intellectually stimulating place to be.
 You will meet people with shared and very different interests and experiences, across our single-honours English programme and joint-honours programmes with Philosophy, Classical Studies, History, Theatre, Film, and Modern Languages, as well as the part-time English Literature and Community Engagement BA and intercalated BA in Medical Humanities.
 Whoever you are, and wherever you come from, our academic and support staff will provide you with all the guidance, encouragement, and academic support you need along the way.

 World-leading literary studies experts have developed and teach on the English Department’s dynamic undergraduate curriculum.
 Our teaching is ‘research-led’, which means that we integrate the latest developments in our field with expert knowledge of the literature.
 You will study an exciting range of authors and texts, from Anglo Saxon and Medieval, through to the 21st century.
 Some of our specialisms as a department include: African, World and Comparative Literatures; Creative Writing; American and African American Literature; Modernism; Black British Literature; Medieval, Early Modern, Romantic, Victorian, 20th-Century and Contemporary Literature.
-Our approaches include Medical Humanities, Animal Studies, Digital Humanities, Gender and Sexuality Studies, Environmental Humanities, Global Feminisms, and Print Culture Studies (we even have 3 historic printing presses on campus!).
+Our approaches include Medical Humanities, Animal Studies, Digital Humanities, Gender and Sexuality Studies, Environmental Humanities, Global Feminisms, and Print Culture Studies (we even have three historic printing presses on campus!).
 Because we deeply value perspectives from other disciplines, our units will place English literature in relation to art, music, film, philosophy, material culture, politics, the sea, and science, amongst many others.

 We are proud of the quality of our teaching and research, and so encourage our students to be questioning, imaginative, resourceful readers -- to develop your own sense of what you believe literature to be, and to draw on knowledge of earlier debates, while refusing to accept received critical opinion unthinkingly.
 You will have opportunities to hone your own interests and specialisms and develop new ones, as you experience a range of innovative teaching approaches.
 Our academic tutors are passionate about helping students to craft their own research ideas, from group presentations in your first year through to your final-year dissertation.

-In short, studying English at Bristol remains a wonderful opportunity to flourish intellectually and personally.
+In short, studying English at Bristol is a wonderful opportunity to flourish intellectually and personally.
 During your time with us, you can expect to make great strides not only in your literary knowledge, but also in a range of skills and aptitudes – analytical and evaluative capacities, writing and communication skills, creativity and problem-solving skills, ability to work independently and in teams, professional skills and employability – and of course confidence.

 We very much look forward to welcoming you this Autumn.